hayden-brown-nz/vivado-vagrant-project/README.md

 ### Installing

-These steps are designed for users operating in a Windows environment using Git bash for windows.
+These steps are designed for users operating in an Ubuntu 16.04 environment.
 Your mileage may vary for other environments.